 Here is a matrix containing approximate real numbers.

 Multiplying by the original matrix gives you an identity matrix with small round-off errors.

-When you try to invert a matrix with exact numerical entries, Mathematica can always tell whether or not the matrix is singular.
-When you invert an approximate numerical matrix, Mathematica can usually not tell for certain whether or not the matrix is singular: all it can tell is, for example, that the determinant is small compared to the entries of the matrix.
-When Mathematica suspects that you are trying to invert a singular numerical matrix, it prints a warning.
+When you try to invert a matrix with exact numerical entries, the Wolfram Language can always tell whether or not the matrix is singular.
+When you invert an approximate numerical matrix, The Wolfram Language can usually not tell for certain whether or not the matrix is singular: all it can tell is, for example, that the determinant is small compared to the entries of the matrix.
+When the Wolfram Language suspects that you are trying to invert a singular numerical matrix, it prints a warning.

 This matrix is singular, but the warning is different, and the result is useless.

-If you work with high-precision approximate numbers, Mathematica will keep track of the precision of matrix inverses that you generate.
+If you work with high‐precision approximate numbers, the Wolfram Language will keep track of the precision of matrix inverses that you generate.